SurrealPartisan/shiofaioth/README.md

 * **Comitative**: Used for accompaniment, telling that action is performed together with someone (or rarely something).
 The postposition "naiet" ("no") can be used to tell something is done without someone.
   * Example 1 (positive): "Dui cailid xae-leikiae-duei *haik paurein*.", "The child plays with a parent."
   * Example 2 (negative): "Mie xae-feinier-heui *haik amio naiet*.", "I come without friends."
 (Note: this could also mean "I come with non-friend(s)".
-In that case "amio-naiet" would be more usually written with a hyphen, but generally the meaning is contextual.)
+In that case "amio-naiet" would be more usually written with a hyphen, but generally the meaning is inferred from the context.
+To clarify, one may say "haik amio seirou", "with zero friends".)
 * **Instrumental**: used to tell with which tool or by which means an action was performed.
 Like with comitative, the postposition "naiet" can be used to tell the deed was done without something.
   * Example 1 (positive): "Sie bue-feinier-fioi *eip torein*.", "You seem to have come by train."
   * Example 2 (negative): "Mie xae-repaer-duei xien *eip haumeir naiet*.", "I repair it without a hammer."

+#### Number
+Nouns are not marked for number, and by default the number of a noun is inferred from context.
+However, quantifiers can be used to make the number explicit.
+One uses for example the adjective "mui" ("multiple") to make an explicit plural, and the numeral "uon" ("one") for explicit singular.
+* Example 1 (singular): "Mie xae-xait-duei soudiu uon.", "I ate one sausage."
+* Example 2 (plural): "Xiem die-ecoi-duei hai siaruc mui", "They have siblings."

 ### Pronouns